Abhijit47/Abhijit47/README.md

 Web Developer / Frontend Dev
 -------------

-- I love coding and am very interested in learning new languages and technologies.
+- I enjoy programming and have a keen interest in picking up new languages and technologies.
-- I think every problem has a solution.
+- Making web applications is one of my favorite things to do.
 - I never panic when I get into trouble.
+- Every issue may be resolved, in my opinion.
+- When I run into issues with code conventions, I never freak out.
 - I think the problem should be solved with a cool head because it is impossible to solve it with a hot head.
 - I am experienced with core languages like C, C++, Java, Python Etc.
 - Now my focus is only on Web Development so I learned Javascript deeply